BryanWilhite/nodejs/README.md

 My `angular-workspace-minimal` [sample](./angular-workspace-minimal) allows me to declare my Studio preference for [Angular workspaces](https://angular.io/guide/glossary#workspace) which, again, is biased toward Web Component generation.

+### CSS commentary

+My CSS gurus are [Jen Simmons](https://labs.jensimmons.com/), [Rachel Andrew](https://www.rachelandrew.co.uk/) and [Chris Coyier](https://chriscoyier.net/) (of [CSS-Tricks](https://css-tricks.com/)).
+My future CSS samples _should_ focus on [CSS Modules](https://css-tricks.com/css-modules-part-1-need/), the ‘native’ [CSS grid](https://hacks.mozilla.org/2018/07/9-biggest-mistakes-with-css-grid/) system, [“infinite” scrolling](https://www.awwwards.com/websites/infinite-scroll/), the [responsive “hero” image](https://madronaweb.com/web-design-blog/web-design-blog-entry-a-responsive-hero.html), etc.

+### eleventy commentary

+My relatively new commitment to [eleventy](https://www.11ty.dev/) represents my relatively new, static-generation-first approach to Web site design.
+As of this writing, eleventy is literally filed under the `md-11ty/` [folder](./md-11ty), where the `md` prefix stands for [Markdown](https://en.wikipedia.org/wiki/Markdown).
+This pigeon-holing of eleventy into the Markdown silo is done to indicate that Markdown is the (relatively new) fundamental document format of my Studio and eleventy is its premiere publishing platform.

+BTW: I am going to allow my interest in eleventy completely replace my previous interest in [Hugo](https://gohugo.io/).

+### jQuery commentary

+I expect that my investment in jQuery is historical.
+I am using jQuery 3.x in [Bootstrap](http://getbootstrap.com/) 3.x.
+I assume that my indirect use of jQuery will be phased out by the 3rd-parties that depend on it.
+A challenge for me would be adding [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) samples that are equivalents to the jQuery stuff to explicitly reach myself that jQuery is done—_brilliantly_ done but _done_.

+### React commentary

+My hello-world React [sample](./react-hello-world) is proof that I have “played around” with [React](https://reactjs.org/).
+The Web developer market is currently in love with React so I had to take a look.
+Respectfully, React ingeniously addresses problems in the world that no longer exists: the Web Components standard and [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) were not released/implemented in browsers.

 ### SVG commentary

 My [SVG](https://www.w3.org/TR/SVG/) gurus are (currently) [Sara Soueidan](https://www.sarasoueidan.com/), [Tiffany Rayside](https://codepen.io/tmrDevelops/) and [Chris Coyier](https://chriscoyier.net/).
 With help from these two (and, of course, others), I need to get comfortable with the basics of SVG (`viewBox`, `preserveAspectRatio`, etc.).
 Then I need to looking to SVG fall back with the `picture` element.
 Next would the robust topic of SVG icons.

-### CSS commentary

-My CSS gurus are [Jen Simmons](https://labs.jensimmons.com/), [Rachel Andrew](https://www.rachelandrew.co.uk/) and [Chris Coyier](https://chriscoyier.net/) (of [CSS-Tricks](https://css-tricks.com/)).
-My CSS samples should be categorized by “level.”
-Focus should be placed on [Bootstrap](http://getbootstrap.com/), CSS Grids, “infinite” scrolling and the responsive “hero” image.

-### jQuery commentary

-I expect that my investment in jQuery is historical.
-I am using jQuery 2.x in Bootstrap 3.x.
-I assume that my indirect use of jQuery will be phased out by the 3rd-parties that depend on it.

 ### Web Components commentary